 Director, YRP UNL

-YRP Ubiquitous Networking Laboratory (YRP UNL for short) is a pioneer in the research field of what once was called ubiquitous computing and is now called the IoT.
+YRP Ubiquitous Networking Laboratory (YRP UNL for short) is a pioneer in the research field of what once was called ubiquitous computing and is now often called the IoT.

-The laboratory has become a focus of international collaboration efforts in the IoT field.
-For example, it acted as the coordinator on the Japanese side of an EU-Japan collaborative project on smart city that started in July 2017.
-One notable output from this laboratory is the contribution to the international standardization efforts.
-For example, a member of TRON Real-Time OS (RTOS) family has become an international standard, IEEE Standard for a Real-Time Operating System (RTOS) for Small-Scale Embedded Systems. ucode has become the basis of international standard at ITU-T (International Telecommunication Union Telecommunication Standardization Sector).
+Our laboratory has become a focus of international collaboration efforts in the IoT field.
+For example, we acted as the coordinator on the Japanese side of an EU-Japan collaborative project on Smart City that started in July 2017.
+One notable output from our laboratory is the contribution to the international standardization efforts.
+For example, TRON RTOS specifications have been adopted as an international standard, “IEEE Standard for a Real-Time Operating System (RTOS) for Small-Scale Embedded Systems.” “ucode” has become the basis of an international standard at ITU-T (International Telecommunication Union Telecommunication Standardization Sector).

 We have contributed to various applied research activities using basic architecture and related technologies.
 The wide dissemination of research results is another goal for us.
 Many research results have been published as academic papers, and the source codes of programs have been published based on the philosophy of open architecture.

 As a part of our research activities, we have recently worked on the applied open data research, “NO!
 Three Cs* Project.”
 This is an example of our efforts to benefit society by offering useful data collected from edge nodes and processed in the cloud (see TOPICS, “Interview with Jun Hori and Director Ken Sakamura: The Present and Future of Open Data Technology Utilization to Avoid Three Cs*” on our Japanese website).

 * “Three Cs” stands for Closed spaces, Crowded places, and Close-contact settings.